Red Flag Warning issued for Anderson, Breckinridge, Bullitt, Butler, Edmonson, Fayette by NWS - NewsBreak

 weather.gov

-Freeze Warning issued for Bartholomew, Boone, Brown, Carroll, Clay, Clinton, Daviess by NWS
+Freeze Warning issued for Bath, Bell, Breathitt, Clay, Elliott, Estill, Fleming, Floyd by NWS

-Effective: 2022-10-17 22:23:00 EDT Expires: 2022-10-18 10:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
+Effective: 2022-10-18 00:00:00 EDT Expires: 2022-10-18 10:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
 To prevent freezing and possible bursting of outdoor water pipes they should be wrapped, drained, or allowed to drip slowly.
 Those that have in-ground sprinkler systems should drain them and cover above- ground pipes to protect them from freezing.
-Target Area: Bartholomew; Boone; Brown; Carroll; Clay; Clinton; Daviess; Decatur; Delaware; Fountain; Greene; Hamilton; Hancock; Hendricks; Henry; Howard; Jackson; Jennings; Johnson; Knox; Lawrence; Madison; Marion; Martin; Monroe; Montgomery; Morgan; Owen; Parke; Putnam; Randolph; Rush; Shelby; Sullivan; Tippecanoe; Tipton; Vermillion; Vigo; Warren FREEZE WARNING REMAINS IN EFFECT UNTIL 10 AM EDT TUESDAY * WHAT...Sub-freezing temperatures as low as 29. * WHERE...Portions of central Indiana. * WHEN...Until 10 AM EDT Tuesday. * IMPACTS...Frost and freeze conditions will kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.
+Target Area: Bath; Bell; Breathitt; Clay; Elliott; Estill; Fleming; Floyd; Harlan; Jackson; Johnson; Knott; Knox; Laurel; Lee; Leslie; Letcher; Magoffin; Martin; McCreary; Menifee; Montgomery; Morgan; Owsley; Perry; Pike; Powell; Pulaski; Rockcastle; Rowan; Wayne; Whitley; Wolfe FREEZE WARNING REMAINS IN EFFECT UNTIL 10 AM EDT TUESDAY * WHAT...Low temperatures in the upper 20s are expected in most locations, along with a potential for frost. * WHERE...This Freeze Warning is for most of eastern Kentucky. * WHEN...Through 10 AM EDT Tuesday. * IMPACTS...Frost and freeze conditions will kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.

 Comments / 0